AbbasMahdavi021/DOOM-Eternal-At-Home/README.md

 ## Steps to Import project into IDE: Open folder csc413.tankga... as project structure.

-## Steps to Build your Project: Make sure
+## Steps to Build your Project: Make sure src folder is Blue (Source Root), resources folder as Resources Root,
+Make sure SDK is set up.

-## Steps to run your Project:
+## Steps to run your Project: Right click on Launcher class in src/DoomEternal, and click Run.
+Jar file is also available for just running the game.

 ## Controls to play your Game: